responsive-sk/hdm-boot/docs/LANGUAGE_FEATURES.md

 ## Overview

-This document demonstrates the improved table styling in the web documentation viewer and showcases the language features available in the MVA Bootstrap project.
+This document demonstrates the improved table styling in the web documentation viewer and showcases the language features available in the HDM Boot project.

 ## 🌐 Supported Languages